Suggestion: Watch the 5 minutes video tutorial before reading this article

 - A notarized power of attorney

-Foreigners are allowed to buy one property for dwelling purposes in China, but first they need to either work or study there for one year.
+Looking at the regulations, foreigners are allowed to buy one property for dwelling purposes in China.
+But first, you need to either work or study there for one year.